Helpful Links For Parents and Students...

 For those with questions, or those who just want extra information about head lice.
 This is an excellent power point presentation created by the National Association of School Nurses.

-If you're looking for information you can trust about kids and teens that's free of "doctor speak," you've come to the right place.
-KidsHealth is the most-visited site on the Web for information about health, behavior, and development from before birth through the teen years.
+If you're looking for information you can trust about kids and teens that's easy to understand, KidsHealth has information about health, behavior, and development from before birth through the teen years.

 Head Lice In The Classroom